PARENTING TODDLERS

 As far as sunscreen, diapers, and wipes, I am ordering those off Amazon this week and having them delivered so they’re there when we arrive and we don’t have to worry about bringing down or buying there.
 As we all know sunscreen costs an arm and a leg if you try and buy it near a beach.

 So, as we’ve gathered, traveling with kids can be a LOT.
-That being said, I’m really excited to make memories with Eric, Shep, and Scottie, and I know that it’ll all be worth it in the end.
+That being said, I’m really excited to make memories with the whole family, and I know that it’ll all be worth it in the end.
 We’ll never remember the 500 page list of things we need to bring or coordinate, but we WILL remember being there as a family and spending time together.

 I hope you found this blog helpful!!
-Please comment below your thoughts or recommendations if I’m forgetting anything!! xoxo Kaci
+Please comment below your thoughts or recommendations if I’m forgetting anything!!
+If you want more toddler parenting articles, check them all out here.

 PS – As an affiliate partner, you know the drill!
 I may earn a small commission if you choose to purchase through any of the links I shared in this post.
 I will always only recommend what I truly love, and I sincerely appreciate your support in doing so.